xpepermint/vue-rawmodel/README.md

 # [vue](https://vuejs.org)-[contextable](https://github.com/xpepermint/contextablejs)

-> Contextable.js plugin for Vue.js v2 (app context, schema-based form validation and more).
+> Contextable.js plugin for Vue.js v2.
+Form validation has never been easier!

 This plugin integrates the [contextable.js](https://github.com/xpepermint/contextablejs) framework into your [Vue.js](https://vuejs.org) application.

-Contextable.js has a reach API which significantly simplifies server-side and client-side data validation and manipulation.
-Use this package to validate web forms using models, for easy server-side or client-side data management, as a central application context and more.
-Use it with [vuex](http://vuex.vuejs.org/en/index.html), [apollo-client](http://dev.apollodata.com) or any other related library.
-Make sure you check the [Contextable.js API](https://github.com/xpepermint/contextablejs) for details.
+[Contextable.js](https://github.com/xpepermint/contextablejs) is a simple, unopinionated and minimalist framework for creating context objects with support for unopinionated ORM, object schemas, type casting, validation and error handling.
+It has a reach API which significantly simplifies server-side and client-side data validation and manipulation.
+Because it's an unopinionated framework it flawlessly integrates with popular modules like [vuex](http://vuex.vuejs.org/en/index.html), [apollo-client](http://dev.apollodata.com) and other related libraries.

+[Contextable.js](https://github.com/xpepermint/contextablejs) together with [Vue.js](https://vuejs.org) represents a web framework on steroids.
+Thanks to its powerful context-aware and flexible model objects, a form validation has never been easier.
+This plugin brings even more elegant way to do form validation using `contextable.js` and still leaves you freedom to customize and fine-tune your code.

+Make sure you check [contextable.js API](https://github.com/xpepermint/contextablejs) page for details about the framework.

 This is a light weight open source package for [Vue.js](https://vuejs.org).
 The source code is available on [GitHub](https://github.com/xpepermint/vue-contextable) where you can also find our [issue tracker](https://github.com/xpepermint/vue-contextable/issues).